How to Pre Sell Your Product Idea

 • PayPal.
 The first option you have is to set up a webpage on your own site and put a PayPal button on the page.

-• Gum Road.
+• GumRoad.
 Another option is to put it up on Gum Road which is a site that allows you to sell digital products like ebooks.
 You can learn more about this option here.

 To give you an idea of how this works I put together this simple video to help get a better understanding of how to do this in Teachable.

-Once you have launch page up and running it’s time to let people know.
+Once you have the launch page up and running it’s time to let people know.
 If you have an email list this is probably the simplest thing you can do to launch your product.
 To do this you need to know how many people you need to buy into your product in order to consider it a success.

 • Launch Email.
-In the next email I gave all the details on my pre sale.
-Most of all I shared the benefits of this course and directed people to the pre sale page on Teachable.
+In the next email, I gave all the details on my pre-sale.
+Most of all I shared the benefits of this course and directed people to the pre-sale page on Teachable.

-Now I just want to mention that this is how I ran my launch and in the end I only got a few people to sign up and I didn’t get the 3 buyers I was hoping to get, but as I mentioned in the beginning that isn’t bad either.
+Now I just want to mention that this is how I ran my launch and in the end, I only got a few people to sign up and I didn’t get the 3 buyers I was hoping to get, but as I mentioned in the beginning that isn’t bad either.

 Just because my launch was a bust doesn’t mean that yours will be too.
-Their are a lot of factors that go into why things didn’t work out for me.
+There are a lot of factors that go into why things didn’t work out for me.
 Things like the amount of people you have on your email list and the relationship you have with them all play a role here.

-However what do you do if you don’t have a mailing list?
+However, what do you do if you don’t have a mailing list?

-If you don’t have a list their are some things you could do to still get people to sign up for your presale.
+If you don’t have a list there are some things you could do to still get people to sign up for your presale.
 To help you out I’m going to give you a few ideas.

 • Write a Blog Post.
 If you have a blog put a post together on your course covering all the details from benefits to features.

-• Put a You Tube Video Together.
-Next put a You Tube video together talking about your product.
+• Put a YouTube Video Together.
+Next, put a YouTube video together talking about your product.
 Keep it no longer than 5 minutes and put multiple calls to action in the video telling people where to click to learn more and buy.

 • Share it On Facebook Groups.
 Another place you can turn to is related Facebook groups.
 If you have a few groups you’ve been a part of in your topic this could be a great place to get buyers.
-However you’ll want to get permission from the person who owns the group before you do this.
+However, you’ll want to get permission from the person who owns the group before you do this.

 • Get Interviewed.
 Now if you don’t have much of an audience another strategy you could use is to get interviewed on someone else’s podcast related to this niche.
 This works great when you’re first starting out.